kkkaterinaaa/SoftArch-A9-Team12/README.md

 loadtest -t 20 -T application/json -P '{"alias": "Test Alias", "content": "Test Content"}' http://localhost:8080/send
 ```

 During the test, the **mean latency**, **effective requests per second (RPS)**, and **latency percentiles** were recorded.
-CPU and memory usage statistics were gathered using the **[pidusage](https://github.com/struCoder/pidusage)** project to monitor system resources during the test.
+CPU and memory usage statistics, which were averaged over the test duration, were gathered using the **[pidusage](https://github.com/struCoder/pidusage)** project to monitor system resources during the test.
 These metrics were used to compare the performance of the Event-Driven System and the Pipes-and-Filters architecture under load.

 # How to Run the System